-The La Feria Irrigation District Cameron County No. 3, located in the Lower Rio Grande Valley of South Texas, will install a solar powered Supervisory Control and Data Acquisition telemetry system at 10 spillway sites to monitor water flow, manage discharges, and reduce water currently lost to operational spills.
+La Feria Irrigation District Cameron County No. 3, Telemetry to Conserve Water in the Lower Rio Grande Valley currently lost to operational spills.
 The 10 sites are currently manually managed by the district, resulting in an inefficient operation of the system.
 The project will allow for water to be stored in Falcon and Amistad Reservoirs for longer periods of time, helping to support appropriate water levels.